-The Excise Tax load on pre-65 liabilities was changed from 11.0% to 13.8%
+The Excise Tax load on pre-65 liabilities was changed from 13.8% to 11% based on updated analysis and 2017 tax reform.

 An analysis of the impact of assumption changes on the unfunded actuarial accrued liability appears in the gain/loss development on page A-4.